GIMINSU/scholar/Improving Factor-Based Quantitative Investing by Forecasting Company Fundamentals.md

 [12]     Eero Pätäri and Timo Leivo.
 A closer look at the value premium.*Journal of Economic Surveys, Vol.31, Issue 1, pp. 79-168, 2017*, 2017.

-[13]     <a id="13"></a> Robert J Shiller.
+[13]     Robert J Shiller.
 Do stock pricesmove too much to be justified by subsequent changes in dividends?, 1980.

 [14]      Ilya Sutskever, Oriol Vinyals, andQuoc V Le.
 Sequence to sequence learning with neural networks.
 In *NIPS*,2014.